-When planning your bee attracting planting, make it easy for the bees to find the food by planting similar plants together in order to provide an obvious location for them to forage.
+When planning your bee-attracting planting, make it easy for the bees to find the food by planting similar plants together to provide a prominent location for them to forage.

 Bees seem to be attracted to some flower colours more than others, so try a variety of colours in your garden to ensure you have just the right thing for them.
 Some of the best bee attracting plants I have observed include:

 1. Lavender is at the top of my list.
 Any variety will do.
 It's drought-hardy, once established, and perfect for a Mediterranean climate.
 Easy to care for, lavender flowers for most of the year and can be used to create a lovely hedge if that is part of your design.

 2. Rosemary, another one which can be hedged if you so desire, also flowers for many months, requires only small amounts of water once established and is difficult to kill.
 Great for using with your lamb roast or on the BBQ to add flavour to an outdoor meal.

 3. Agapanthus only flower for about one month of the year in early summer, but while they do, they provide much-needed food at the height of the bee breeding season when the hive numbers are growing, and more bees are out foraging to feed the babies and put down stores while they can.
 Hardy and drought-tolerant, make sure you remove the spent flower heads as they can become weedy.

 4. Hebes range in colour from white to pink to crimson or purple.
 Plant them in full sun or part shade (depending on the variety), in groups of 3 or 5 to attract the bees, and keep them in your garden for as much of the day as possible.
 The longer they are there, the more likely they are to forage around your flowering vegetables too.
 Hardy and easy to strike from cuttings you grow, you can propagate your own if needed.